What are survey questions examples for getting started?

 - B2B (industry, revenue)

-What are survey questions examples and tool for success
+What are examples of survey questions and tools for success?

 These capabilities along with respondent engagement features like question gamification, image response lists, and video help improve the overall experience and response rate of surveys.

-What are some survey questions examples you can use to create effective online surveys?
+What are some survey questions you can use to create effective online surveys?

 With so many different survey question options, how do you choose the right ones for your needs?
 Just like craftsmen have different classes of tools; ones that measure, others that cut things, and so on – so do we as survey designers.